 - Duration of the problem, which should be supported by the evidence

 - Relevance (how close the affected period is to the point of assessment).

 Where the claim is clearly supported with appropriate evidence, a provisional decision will be made to approve the claim.
 You'll be notified of the outcome of this initial consideration by email to your University email address.

-Once your circumstances have been considered by the Sub-committee, the Assessment Board should not apply any further mitigation (for example, if the overall degree result is near the borderline between classifications, or to change reassessment from referred to deferred).
+Once your circumstances have been considered by the Panel, the Assessment Board should not apply any further mitigation (for example, if the overall degree result is near the borderline between classifications, or to change reassessment from referred to deferred).

 Duration of approved claims

 Mitigating Circumstances claims are not approved indefinitely.
 If you continue to be affected by mitigating circumstances at the point of completing a deferred assessment, you're advised to submit another claim to request further deferral, usually to the next assessment point in the academic year.

 Final year students should note that they won't be eligible to attend Graduation until all assessments have been successfully completed.

 Requests for review